svetkesh/URLcounter/README.md

 This project deals with **Celery** Tasks linked with frontend manipulations and web pages retrieving and parsing.

-As user enter some URL and click "Submit" button **AJAX** sends a command to the **Flask** route to start task with given assress as parameter.
+As user enter some URL and click "Submit" button **AJAX** sends a command to the **Flask** route to start task with given address as parameter.

 Page recieve unique address for status update from queue.